Do I need a third-party administrator (TPA)?

 • Disburse money to employees from an organization's account

-What’s more, if you offer an HRA, many TPAs require you to pre-fund an account with each employee’s annual allowance.
-This is a large sum of money to pay upfront, and administrators often invest these funds and collect the interest for themselves.
+However, many TPAs require you to pre-fund an account with each employee's annual allowance.
+This is a large sum of money to pay up front, and administrators often invest these funds and collect the interest for themselves.

-If you’re wary of relinquishing control of your health benefit to a TPA, know that outsourcing isn’t your only option.
+If you're wary of relinquishing control of your healthcare benefit to a TPA, know that outsourcing isn't your only option.
 In many cases, you can use administration software.
-If your organization offers an HRA or employee stipends, utilizing PeopleKeep’s benefits administration software is an excellent alternative.
+If your organization offers an HRA, utilizing PeopleKeep by Remodel Health's benefits administration software is an excellent alternative.

-HRA compliance can be difficult to understand.
-That’s why we handle the most time-consuming tasks, like preparing and updating legal documents, reviewing reimbursements, and even sending you a weekly email report with any reimbursements you need to approve.
+We handle the most time-consuming tasks, like preparing and updating legal plan documents, and reviewing employee reimbursement requests.
+We even send you a weekly email report with any reimbursements you need to approve.
 That way, you stay in complete control without worrying about the fine print.

 Finally, while TPAs often require an up-front investment, our HRA software administration allows you to pay as you go for a simple monthly fee and no long-term commitments.